nisekomtb/namba.github.io/_posts/2023-10-17-closing-weekend.md

 Strava is a GPS app that allows us to run a self timed, semi-virtual race right here in the Twin Peaks Bike Park!
 On the day, we'll let you know the specific “Segment” (or trail section) of our trails to race on.
 Your time will be recorded using a GPS device or your smartphone.
 The fastest riders will be featured on our leaderboard, and with prizes up for grabs make sure to bring your A-game!

-The competition is open to all riders (excluding NAMBA’s staff), and there will be categories for men, women, boys and girls!
+The competition is open to all riders (excluding NAMBA crew), and there will be categories for men, women, boys and girls!

 Participation is easy: